Burglary Defense Attorneys Passaic County, NJ

 Most simply put, burglary is theft and fraud-related crime which is classified as entering a building or structure with the intent to commit a crime.
 It does not necessarily imply that anything has been stolen, but theft is a common crime that is associated with burglary.
 In New Jersey, burglary charges may be either second or third-degree felony offenses with maximum prison sentences up to 10 years in state prison.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have extensive experience defending those charged with burglary in local New Jersey towns including Paterson, Wayne, Woodland Park, Clifton, West Milford, Little Falls, and the greater Passaic County region.
+At The Montanari Law Group, our criminal defense attorneys have extensive experience defending those charged with burglary in local New Jersey towns including Paterson, Wayne, Woodland Park, Clifton, West Milford, Little Falls, and the greater Passaic County region.
 We will work with the details of your case and the evidence which has been presented against you to seek reduced or even dropped charges.

 Call our office for a free and confidential consultation with a member of our criminal defense team today.
 We will be standing by to hear about your burglary or other theft and fraud charges and how we may be of service.